Longitudinal Knowledge Assessment

 Upon graduating from Washington and Lee University, Dr. Hannah entered Emory University School of Medicine through the United States Air Force Health Professions Scholarship Program, earning his medical degree in 1996.
 Dr. Hannah completed his residency in Internal Medicine at Wright Patterson Medical Center in Dayton, Ohio, in 1999.

-Dr. Hannah is employed by Healthcare Corporation of America.
-He also serves as the medical director for Prime IV Hydration & Wellness in Bluffton, South Carolina.
+Dr. Hannah is employed by HCA Healthcare, Inc. He also serves as the medical director for Prime IV Hydration & Wellness in Bluffton, South Carolina.

 Nina J. Karlin, MD